©1978

 to be by entrusting himself to God, then trusting self.
 A man who

 trusts only himself can be trusted to do evil.
-The Jews prayed to Jehovah to send

 a warrior to form a Kingdom of God on earth.
 The Jews were a